 Margaret L. Kripke PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Kripke expands on her research career.
+In this chapter, Dr. Kripke expands on her research career.
 She talks about her collaborations with doctors who translated her research into clinical applications.
 She gives an example of research with liposomes ("fat capsules") to deliver an enzyme to repair DNA damage caused by ultraviolet light: these liposomes worked and also prevented further damage (though have not been translated into therapy for humans).
 She emphasizes that photoimmunology continues to tease apart the mechanisms that connect UV light to skin cancers.
 In response to a question about the mental dimensions of the research process, Dr. Kripke explains that interpreting data is like solving a crossword puzzle, but the "exciting part is designing the right experiment,"and "the feeling that you know something or know how to do something that no one else knows.
 The rest is just doing the work."
 She describes some of these moments she has experienced in her research career.
 She acknowledges her many collaborations with her husband, Dr. Isaiah Joshua Fidler ("all of our papers together were the result of an argument") and characterizes the role he has had on her career as an advisor about the processes and politics of science.
 She says that her daughter (Katherine Kripke) "grew up speaking metastasis and immunology."
 She also notes that she read Dr. Fidler's papers, that they improved each other's scientific output.
 (She notes that her own administrative roles have created awkward situations for both of them.)

 -